Authentication Methods

 Create Client Secret

-- Under "Manage" in the left pane, select "Certificates & Secrets".
-Click "+ New Client Secret" on the right side of the page.
+- In the left pane under "Manage", select "Certificates & secrets".
+Click "+ New client secret" on the right side of the page.

-- Under "Value", select "Copy to Clipboard" to save the client secret value for further use (the client secret value cannot be viewed after creation, so make sure to save it during creation before leaving the page).
-Configure this secret into the "Client Secret" field of HengShi OAuth2 authentication.
+- Under "Value", select "Copy to clipboard" to save the client secret value for further use (the client secret value cannot be viewed after creation, so make sure to save it before leaving the page).
+Configure this secret into the "Client Secret" field in HengShi OAuth2 authentication method.

-- Under "Manage" in the left pane, select "Certificates & Secrets".
-Click "+ New Client Secret" on the right side of the page.
+- In the left pane under "Manage", select "Certificates & secrets".
+Click "+ New client secret" on the right side of the page.

-- Configure the "Application (Client ID)" recorded in step [1.5] into the "Client ID" field of HengShi OAuth authentication.
+- Configure the "Application (client application ID)" recorded in step [1.5] into the "Client ID" field in HengShi OAuth authentication.

-- Configure the "Client Secret" value recorded in step [3.2] into the "Client Secret" field of HengShi OAuth authentication.
+- Configure the "Client secret value" recorded in step [3.2] into the "Client Secret" field in HengShi OAuth authentication.

-- Under "Overview" in the left pane, select "Endpoints" to view relevant information.
+- In the left pane under "Overview", select "Endpoints" to view relevant information.

-At this point, the necessary information for integration through OAuth2 authentication has been configured.
-For more detailed configuration, refer to the following resources:
+At this point, the necessary information for integration using the OAuth2 authentication method has been configured.
+For more detailed configuration, you can refer to the following resources:

 - HengShi OAuth2 configuration instructions can be found in the OAuth2 section.